-18th January O800 departed Sub-District Office on route SOGERI and had engine trouble so returned to Sub-District Office.
+18th January 0800 departed Sub-District Office on route SOGERI and had engine trouble so returned to Sub-District Office.

-19th January 0800 left Sub-District Office for Sogeri Police Station on route OGSTANA arriving at 1400.
-Station on route OGSTANA.
-Held discussions on various 1430 censused CGOTANA.
+19th January 0800 left Sub-District Office for Sogeri Police Station on route OGOTANA arriving at 1400.
+1430 censused OGOTANA.
 Held discussions on various aspects and inspected the village.
 Stayed overnight.

-20th January

-O800 went to GURUMUNUMU where census was done.
+20th January 0800 went to GURUMUNUMU where census was done.
 Held general discussion and talked of the people's problems.
 Inspected the village.
-Afternoon the whole village gathered and had a meeting about the Select gathered stour.
+Afternoon the whole village gathered and had a meeting about the Select Committee's tour.
 Set up camp and stayed overnight.

-OSOO left GURUMUNUMU by Council tost to WAHONADADA where all the village people gathered for census.
-The villages are as follows:- BEREBEI, WAHONADADA, The villages are as follows:- BEREBEI, WAHONADADA, All the villages were censused at WAHONADADA.
+OSOO left GURUMUNUMU by Council boat to WAHONADADA where all the village people gathered for census.
+The villages are as follows:- BEREBEI, WAHONADADA, SABATANA, TOGONUMU, IGOMUTI, KAEVANUMU and MOKONUMU.
 All the villages were censused at WAHONADADA.
-General discussions held on various aspects and the Ceneral discussions held on various aspects and the coming tour of the Select Committee.
+General discussions held on various aspects and the coming tour of the Select Committee.
 By boat went to the villages around the Dam and inspected them.
 Returned to GURUMUNUMU and stayed overnight.

-OSOO walked from GURUMUNUMU to FARMAMA and censused FARONAMA, BEREADABU, MERIANA and BODA.
-After FARONAMA, BEREADABU, MERIANA and BODA.
+22nd January 0800 walked from GURUMUNUMU to FAKWAMA and censused FAKONAMA, BEREADABU, MERIANA and BODA.
 After discussions we walked to Sogeri Police Station where a truck picked us up for a weekend in MORESBY.
-Arrived in MORESBY a6 1630.
+Arrived in MORESBY as 1630.

-O800 left S.D.O. for SOGERI arriving at IANABEWAI at 1030.
+25th January 0800 left S.D.O. for SOGERI arriving at IANABEWAI at 1030.
 Census at IANABEWAI and general discussion.

-Inspected the village and walked down to KAILAKADAEU (DEPO) and conducted census.
-Also talked about (DEPO) and conducted census.
+Inspected the village and walked down to KAILAKADABU (DEPO) and conducted census.
+Also talked about Select Committee tour in the area.
 Stayed overnight.

-OSOO went to VESILOGO and conducted census.
+O800 went to VESILOGO and conducted census.
 Also discussed tour of Select Committee and other topics of interest.
 Inspected the village.
 Walked to GUBABEGAI, a deserted village.
 The village people built a village called OSABEGAI.